chroma-space/cybersphere/_posts/projects/2015-04-14-conjunction.markdown

 An untimely collaboration with cosmic bodies, typical english weather and a generous amount of humour.
 We assembled a group down on Brighton beach to sample this experience - the “live” eclipse was mostly obscured by thick cloud, but the virtual experience had promise.
 We are continuing development and will release this experience as an app for future eclipse viewings.

-This experiment is a fresh addition to our Of the Spheres project that explores how human beings see and attempt to understand the vast durations and massive scale of the cosmos.